 Norman Anstey (b 1870 Tiverton)

 Norman Anstey was born in 1870 in Tiverton to parents John Walters Anstey and Susan Elizabeth Manley.
-He was brought up at Juryhays Farm in Tiverton before emigrating to South Africa at some point between 1889 and 1895.
+He was brought up at Juryhays Farm in Tiverton before emigrating to South Africa at some point between 1892 and c1895.

-In around 1895 or so, Norman founded the ‘Norman Anstey & Co Department Store’ in Johannesburg, South Africa, a store which was “famous for its gorgeous and elegant window-dressing seen from the pavement through large plate-glass shop-fronts and in the freestanding cylindrical glass showcase at the main entrance ”.
+In around 1895 or so, Norman, together with his brother William, founded the ‘Norman Anstey & Co Department Store’ in Johannesburg, South Africa, a store which was “famous for its gorgeous and elegant window-dressing seen from the pavement through large plate-glass shop-fronts and in the freestanding cylindrical glass showcase at the main entrance ”.
 The current Ansteys Building in central Johannesburg (at 59 Joubert Street) is named after Norman (the first Ansteys Building went up at 88 Eloff Street Johannesburg in 1907).

 Norman married Minnie Downes in 1895 in Johannesburg, South Africa; they had children:

 - Winifred Pearl Anstey (b 1896 Transvaal, married John A. Hardman in 1918 in London and then later William C. Macintosh in 1934 in Westminster.
-She died in Transvaal in 1955, buried at Stellawood Cemetery and Crematorium, Durban);
+She adopted her brother Ernest Norman Anstey‘s daughter Joan Anstey in c1937 and also took in her sister Christine Dawn Anstey (known as Pat) when her parents died in 1939 – see below.
+Winifred had no children of her own and died in Transvaal in 1955, buried at Stellawood Cemetery and Crematorium, Durban);

 - Hugh Manley Anstey (b 1901 Natal, attended Cambridge University.
 He married Vivienne Inez Otto in 1926 in Johannesburg, however she died so he remarried Jean Paris Stewart in 1955 in Johannesburg (he was a “widower” and a “director of companies“, she was a “divorcee“, and they were both living at “Anstey’s Buildings, Joubert Street, Johannesburg“).
 Hugh and Vivienne had at least one son Benjamin Manley Anstey (b 1929 Johannesburg, baptised at Rosebank, St Martin’s-in-the-Veld, Johannesburg; attended Michaelhouse School in South Africa).
 Hugh Manley Anstey took over ‘Norman Anstey & Co Department Store‘ after his father died; he also commissioned the third Ansteys Building in Johannesburg in 1937, in which he later lived.
 Hugh Manley Anstey was still alive in 1957); and